-Individuals who believe the orders are being violated by individuals or businesses in Georgetown can report it to the Georgetown Police Department’s non-emergency number: 512-930-3510.
+Individuals who believe the orders are being violated by individuals, event organizers, or businesses in Georgetown can report it to the Georgetown Police Department’s non-emergency number: 512-930-3510.

-Businesses found in violation of the order, including failure to post a health and safety policy, may be given a citation and fined up to $1,000 per offense.
-Individuals found in violation will be given a verbal warning upon first offense, and a fine of up to $250 per additional violation.
+Businesses or event organizers found in violation of the order, including failure to post a health and safety policy, may be given a citation and fined up to $1,000 per offense.
+Individuals found in violation will be given a verbal warning upon first offense and a fine of up to $250 per additional violation.

-If a business has a customer who is unwilling to abide by the order, the business can ask the individual to leave.
-If they refuse to leave, the business can call the police department’s non-emergency number and officers will respond.
+If a business or event has a customer or attendee who is unwilling to abide by the order, the business can ask the individual to leave.
+If they refuse to leave, the business or event organizers can call the police department’s non-emergency number and officers will respond.
 No one can be jailed for violating mask orders, but if an individual who refused to wear a mask refuses to leave, the individual may be arrested and charged with criminal trespassing.

 FAQ about masks